aarizat/aarizat/README.md

 <h1 align="center">Hi 👋, I'm Andrés Ariza</h1>

-Software Developer and Civil Engineer, passionate about algorithms and programming.
+Civil engineer turned into a Software Developer, passionate about algorithms and programming.
 Member of the Research Group GMC (Geología Matemática y Computacional).
 The developer of ```circpacker```, co-author and author of two publications.

-I love teaching and sharing my knowledge.
+I love sharing knowledge and teaching.
 An investigator spirit, I love the idea of creating new things with code!

 "There is strength in numbers" ---> Teamwork!